odpi/egeria-docs/site/docs/services/omrs/metadata-repositories.md

 # Metadata repositories

+A metadata repository is a store of metadata.
 A metadata repository that supports the open metadata repository standards defined by the [Open Metadata Repository Services (OMRS)](/egeria-docs/services/omrs) is called an "open metadata repository".